robcollins55/Raspberry-Pi-4-OpenWrt-Router-Custombuild/README.md

     5 packets transmitted, 5 packets received, 0% packet loss
     round-trip min/avg/max = 35.162/35.999/38.799 ms
     ```
 9. Fire up a web browser and in the address bar enter 192.168.1.1 and hit enter; you may have to accept security warnings of the browser to continue.
-You should now have access to the OpenWrt luCI browser interface of your new Pi 4 router.
+You should now have access to the OpenWrt LuCI browser interface of your new Pi 4 router.
 If you get a browser "cannot connect to host" or similar message follow step 10.
 If you successfully accessed Luci you can skip that step.
-10.  luCI may need to be reinstalled to access it, which I have to do after every (rare) reboot of the Pi; do the following.
+10. LuCI may need to be reinstalled to access it, which I have to do after every (rare) reboot of the Pi; do the following.
      1. SSH into the Pi and do at the command prompt
      ```console
      root@OpenWrt:~# opkg update; opkg --autoremove remove luci-ssl-nginx; opkg install luci-ssl-nginx
      ```
-     2. Do not reboot, just leave the Pi running and recheck web browser access to luCI, it should be working now.
+     2. Do not reboot, just leave the Pi running and recheck web browser access to LuCI, it should be working now.
-11. Go to luCI>system>system>language&style and set the theme to OpenWrt2020 - it's much nicer than bootstrap :wink:
+11. Go to LuCI>system>system>language&style and set the theme to OpenWrt2020 - it's much nicer than bootstrap :wink:
 12. If using a lan switch, connect a cable from the gigabit port on the Pi to the first lan port of your switch/wifiAP device.
 Remember to switch DHCP and NAT off on the switch (as the Pi does all that) and set the gateway address on the switch to the Pi address - default for the Pi is 192.168.1.1.
 13. Turn the wifi on the Pi off if you intend to use your switch/wifiAP instead of Network>wireless>Rivendell.
 If you intend to keep the wifi on and use the Pi as the wifiAP, please do alter the country code under advanced settings to your country - by default it is set to NZ New Zealand.
 Also rename the SSID and password to your preference.
 14. Go to system>system>generalsettings>timezone and set your timezone to your location.